 We can recreate this experience for others.
 We can share the insights of Yuval Harari and his call for humility over the simple claims of that overconfident business guru.
 We can select speakers who celebrate doubt to address our events and conferences.
 We can talk about culture in grey, open terms, rather than relying on the absurdity of values on a wall.
 We can inspire the embrace of uncertainty in a community.
 And then we can help put it to work…

-In an alternative reality our initiatives would be put to the test, perhaps following the principles of randomised controlled experimentation that were introduced on the day.
-This would make our understanding of their impact more accurate - and whether they worked or not, we would have learned something.
+In an alternative reality, our workplace initiatives would be put to the test, perhaps following the principles of randomised controlled experimentation.
+This would make our understanding of their impact more accurate - whether they worked or not, we would have learned something - and that should be our new definition of success.
 When that process is repeated and shared systematically, it will lead us to progress.
 We have the collective enterprise of science to thank for that truth.

 Thank you for reading.